TheArkive/CallTipsForAll/README.md

 ```

 ## For Best Results...
-* Try not to use literal quotes within strings
-* Don't reuse a variable name if the new assignment is a different type/object
+* Don't reuse a variable name as a different type or object than previously used